KNOW THE FACTS...

 The problems caused by alcohol include high blood pressure, stroke, liver disease, cancers, falls and other accidents.

-Mixing different alcoholic drinks, and drink and drugs, makes it more likely you’ll have a bad reaction or lose control.
+Mixing different alcoholic drinks, and drugs, makes it more likely you’ll have a bad reaction or lose control.

 Try not to drink alcohol on an empty stomach as you are more likely to get drunk - have a meal before you drink as the food will help slow down the alcohol being absorbed into your bloodstream.